 If you prefer some chattering in the background, you may want to visit a café or go to a park.
 People will be milling about and minding their own business so you can concentrate on your assignments!

 If you’re studying late at night and the cafés are closed, you can still get the busy sounds of a public café through a number of apps and playlists.
 Coffitivity has three different free café tracks that loop endlessly until you finish what you have to do!

 Write down a to-do list

 On top of just using the check-lists in the course guides, you’ll also want to plot a time frame to finish each task.
 Section out a set time each week to dedicate only to your course.
-If you carve out a three hour time block, you can then break down the unit’s sections and create a timeline.
+If you carve out a three-hour time block, you can then break down the unit’s sections and create a timeline.

 Start by writing down everything you want to accomplish during the current session, then a list of extra tasks you hope to achieve if you have the time—if you run out, no worries!
 Save the task for next time.
 When you break down an entire unit’s worth of work into manageable sections, it becomes much easier to get started.

 Have you ever heard of the Pomodoro technique?
-Named after the tomato cooking timer an Italian university student used to structure his time, this is now become a widely accepted way to add more breaks into a study session while increasing productivity!
+Named after the tomato cooking timer an Italian university student used to structure his time, this has now become a widely accepted way to add more breaks into a study session while increasing productivity!
 It sounds too good to be true, but it truly works… so long as you have the discipline to keep focused for 25 minutes at a time!

 The technique stipulates 25 minutes of concentration on a task, followed by a 5 minute break.
 After your break, you start on your next 25 minute time block followed by a break.
 This is done four times consecutively.
 After the fourth time, take a longer break spanning 15-30 minutes.
 Make sure you’re checking off items from your to-do list to visibly show yourself that you’ve achieved something.